 Something to watch:

 More than two-thirds of creative professionals are self-employed in the Netherlands and this is expected to increase over the next few years.
-If you’re looking for freelance creative opportunities in the Netherlands, check out our job page.
+Salt is a global, award-winning digital recruitment agency, if you’re looking for freelance creative opportunities in the Netherlands, check out our job page.